 We restrict ourselves to bond-dimension $D = 2$ and physical dimension $d = D^4 = 16$.
 We first note that a two-qubit unitary $U$ on the ancillary qubits can be applied, on post-selection of the physical qudit, by choosing the isoTNS tensor $P^k$ via

 where $\sigma_0, \sigma_1 \dots \sigma_{15}$ are 2-qubit Pauli operators and $\sigma_0 = \1$.
 Clearly, on postselecting the physical qudit in $\ket{0}$, we effectively apply the unitary $U$ on the ancillas.
-It can also be verfied by explicit computation that $\norm{P^{-1}}_\infty = 2$, thus saturating the bound in \cref{delta_condition}.
-Furthermore, at the end of the computation, we also need to swap an ancilla qubits with the physical qudits.
+It can also be verified by explicit computation that $\norm{P^{-1}}_\infty = 2$, thus saturating the bound in \cref{delta_condition}.
+Furthermore, at the end of the computation, we also need to swap ancilla qubits with physical qudits.
 This can be implemented in an isoTNS by using $P^k$ as

 where $k := \{k_0, k_1, k_2, k_3\} \in \{0, 1\}^4$.
-This tensor also saturates the bound in \cref{delta_condition} and thus is maximally injective.
+This tensor saturates the bound in \cref{delta_condition} and thus is maximally injective.
 Furthermore, post-selecting the physical qudit on $\ket{0} \cong \ket{0,0,0,0}$ effectively post-selects the ancillas on $\ket{0,0}$ and post-selecting the physical qudit on a state of the form $\ket{k_0, k_2, k_0, k_3}$ (or $\ket{k_0, k_1, k_2, k_1}$) performs a $Z-$basis measurement on one of the ancillas.
 Using the two maximally injective tensors shown above, it is clear that any post-selected quantum computation can be encoded into a maximally injective isoTNS with post-selection, and hence this isoTNS remains hard to sample from classically to multiplicative precision.